liamwh/Veloxide/README.md

 ### Other

-- [ ] Improve discoverability of the API using utopia
-- [ ] Tidy up imports, use super::* where appropriate to reduce multiplication of imports
 - [ ] Add [Tonic](https://docs.rs/tonic/latest/tonic/) (gRPC) example
 - [ ] Use CFG to enable/disable features (e.g. database selection, tracing, metrics)
 - [ ] Consider adding GraphQL in some form